-a.
-Complete the table below to indicate how the identified populations are prioritized or targeted.

-Population Prioritized Prioritize for enrollment in child care services Serve without placing on waiting list Waive co- payments (on a case-by-case basis).
-As described in 3.2.4.
-Pay higher rate for access to higher quality care Using grants or contracts to reserve spots Children with special needs Families with very low incomes \boxtimes Children experiencing homelessness, as defined by the CCDF \boxtimes × \boxtimes Families receiving TANF, those \boxtimes \boxtimes
+a) Indicate how the identified populations are prioritized or targeted. i.
+Indicate how services are prioritized for children with special needs.
+Check all that apply: ✓ Prioritize for enrollment in child care services ✓ Serve without placing on waiting list ☐ Waive co-payments (on a case-by-case basis).
+As described in 3.2.4 Pay higher rate for access to higher quality care